-“In 2008, the Connections program commenced bringing not only a major overhaul of infrastructure but a much-needed investment of hundreds of millions of dollars of cash into the floundering region.”
+“In 2008, the Project commenced bringing not only a major overhaul of infrastructure but a much-needed investment of hundreds of millions of dollars of cash into the floundering region.”